The Advtrains mod for Luanti

 Unlike the previous section, this section primarily focuses on the theoretical aspect where certain details of interlocking become irrelevant.

-Track sections in junctions should generally be deignated in a way that guarantees train safety while also allowing high capacity.
+Track sections in junctions should generally be deignated in a way that guarantees train safety while also allowing high throughput.

 Consider the following example: